Hydrangea Care: Quick Answer First

 If you come home to a dramatically collapsed hydrangea, do not panic.

 First, check the soil.
 Dry and pulling away from the pot edges?
-Water her deeply, set the pot in a shallow tray of water for twenty minutes, and move her somewhere out of direct sun.
+Water deeply, set the pot in a shallow tray of water for twenty minutes, and move it somewhere out of direct sun.
 Most hydrangeas bounce back within a few hours.
 If you are feeding a stressed plant, keep it gentle and use the timing from our plant fertilizer guide rather than throwing extra fertilizer at the problem.

-If the soil is already wet and she is still wilting, the problem is different.
+If the soil is already wet and the plant is still wilting, the problem is different.
 Soggy soil can cause root rot, which prevents the roots from absorbing water even when it is present.
 In this case, ease up on watering, check that drainage is working properly, and let the soil dry out before watering again.

 For outdoor plants hit by unexpected heat, deep watering in the early morning and some temporary afternoon shade can make a significant difference.